costajob/app-servers/README.md

 ##### Bootstrap
 ```
+cargo clean
 cargo build --release
 cargo run --release
 ```

 ##### Considerations
 As expected Rust proved to be a very fast languages, although its memory consumption is larger than other binary-compiling languages.
+Response average size is smaller than expected, meaning the Rust HTTP library seem to ignore some headers.

 ##### Concurrency and parallelism
 As expected Rust makes use of every available cores.